ryukau/VSTPlugins/docs/manual/BasicLimiter/BasicLimiter_en.md

 ## Change Log
 ### BasicLimiter
+- 0.1.5
+  - Fixed the condition of acceptable channel count.
+This is a fix for unintentional muting on sidechain in REAPER.
 - 0.1.4
   - Added custom font options for `style.json`.
   - Changed to disable `Gate` when the value is set to -inf dB.